Walk Like an Egyptian

 "Walk Like an Egyptian" is a song by the American pop rock band the Bangles.
-It was released in September 1986 as the third single from the band's second studio album, Different Light (1986).
-It was the band's first number one single, being certified gold by the Recording Industry Association of America (RIAA), and was ranked Billboards number-one song of 1987.
+It was released in September 1986 as the third single from the band's second album, Different Light (1986).
+It was the band's first number-one single in the United States, being certified gold by the Recording Industry Association of America (RIAA), and Billboard ranked it the top song of 1987 in the US.
+It was also successful internationally, reaching number one in seven other countries and peaking at number three on the UK Singles Chart.

-Composition
+Inspiration

 Liam Sternberg said he was inspired to create the song while on a ferry crossing the English Channel.
 When the vessel hit choppy water, passengers stepped carefully and moved their arms awkwardly while struggling to maintain their balance, and that reminded Sternberg of the depiction of human figures in ancient Egyptian tomb paintings.
 He wrote the words "Walk like an Egyptian" in a notebook.
 Later, Sternberg looked back in the notebook and, composing the melody with a guitar, he put together an up-tempo song with lyrics about Egyptian hieroglyphs, the Nile River, crocodiles, desert sand, bazaars and hookah pipes and then segued into modern scenes of blonde waitresses, school children and police officers.

+Sternberg referring to "the sand dance" in the song's lyrics has made some see Sternberg inspired by earlier pop culture dances associated with Ancient Egypt, such as the 1930s sand dance of Wilson, Keppel and Betty and even earlier performances.